How to Get to Mt.Fuji from Tokyo

 We highly recommend to get to Mt.Fuji by bus, but there are a few reasons why the train might be a better option.
 As mentioned before, the bus may run into a traffic jam.
 Although there are sometimes delays on train lines, this is less frequent so trains usually arrive at the scheduled time.
 Also, if you have bought the JRPass and want to save some money, the train is the best option for you.

 In that case, take the Chuo Line (中央線) at Shinjuku or Tokyo Station and change trains to Fujikyuko Line (富士急行線) at Otsuki Station.
 And then get off at Mt.
-Fuji Station, Fuji-Q Highland or Kawaguchiko Station.
+Fuji Station, Fuji-Q Highland or, Kawaguchiko Station.
 In doing so, the journey takes about 3–3.5 hours and costs around 2,700 yen.
 Please note that the JR Pass only covers the JR lines, but not the part from Otsuki to Mt.
-Fuji Station since is operate for a different company.
+Fuji Station since is operated for a different company.

-The above is the most commonly used option when travelling by train.
+The above is the most commonly used option when traveling by train.
 But there is a faster way, which is to take the Express Fuji Excursion from Shinjuku Station.
-This train takes an hour and a half and costs 4,130 yen, but is covered by the JR Pass.
+This train takes an hour and a half and costs 6,000 yen, but is covered by the JR Pass.
 The downside is that there are only a few trains a day, so if you miss the train you have to wait a long time for the next one.

-Don’t know what the Japan Rail Pass is?
+Japan Rail Pass

-▶︎Get Japan Rail Pass online here!!
+▶︎Get your Japan Rail Pass online here!!

 Private Transfer: Luxury and Comfort